manneohlund/smart-recycler-adapter/README.md

 # smart-recycler-adapter-nestedadapter

-As of `smart-recycler-adapter:v5.0.0` static nested adapter mapping have been removed from `SmartRecyclerAdapter` and is added in this extension library `smart-recycler-adapter-nestedadapter`.
+As of `smart-recycler-adapter:v5.0.0` static nested adapter mapping have been removed from `SmartRecyclerAdapter` and is added in this extension library `smart-recycler-adapter-nestedadapter`.<br/>
-Default binder in nestedadapter is `SmartNestedAdapterBinder` implements `SmartViewHolderBinder` for basic view holder mapping functionality.
+Default binder in nestedadapter is `SmartNestedAdapterBinder` implements `SmartViewHolderBinder` for basic view holder mapping functionality.<br/>
-`SmartRecyclerAdapter` will hold the `SmartNestedAdapterBinder` references and call the default implemented interfaces `OnCreateViewHolderListener`, `OnBindViewHolderListener`, `OnViewRecycledListener` on ViewHolder lifecycle stages.
+`SmartRecyclerAdapter` will hold the `SmartNestedAdapterBinder` references and call the default implemented interfaces `OnCreateViewHolderListener`, `OnBindViewHolderListener`, `OnViewRecycledListener` on ViewHolder lifecycle stages.<br/>
 `SmartViewHolder` subclasses must implement `SmartNestedRecyclerViewHolder` in order for `SmartNestedAdapterBinder` to get the target recyclerView.

 How does it work? 👇

 ### SmartViewHolder